Learn how to lead and manage your team using best-selling author, Daniel Goleman’s, psychological theory on emotional intelligence.

 Not only is it part of good leadership, but it’s also essential to boosting staff productivity and increasing loyalty.

-Symptoms of low emotional intelligence will impact workplace performance, and no one has time for it.
+Symptoms of low emotional intelligence will impact workplace performance.

 Argumentative and emotional workplaces, where blame culture is rife and no one listens, lack leaders with emotional intelligence.
-If it sounds like where you work, or like your team, all is not lost and it can be fixed.
+If it sounds like where you work, or like your team, emotional intelligence can be taught and practised to turn around the culture, productivity and efficiency.

-Goleman believes that emotional intelligence can be learnt or improved.
-His five components make it easier for you identify areas of improvement and work towards understanding emotions and managing them.
+Goleman believes that emotional intelligence can be learned or improved.
+His five components make it easier for you to identify areas of improvement and work towards understanding emotions and managing them.

 Goleman’s motivation element is key here – motivation is an infectious quality.
 Through being self-motivated, you can inspire members of your team to become motivated.